-If you have an anxiety disorder, you might be wondering if, and when, this will all go away.
-When will you be finally cured?
+If you have an anxiety disorder, you might wonder if and when it will go away.
+When will you finally be cured?
 When will those voices in your head, those all-consuming thoughts and worries, finally give you peace once and for all?

 First, the bad news.
 Anxiety doesn’t really vanish forever.
 It’s just like any other feeling you have—sadness, happiness, frustration, anger, love, and so on.
 Just like you can’t ever eliminate those emotions from your brain, you can’t rid anxiety from your brain once and for all.

 However, there are a few pieces of good news, too.

 First, anxiety comes and goes.
 There may be times in your life when you are so consumed by your anxiety disorder that you cannot think of getting out of your bed in the morning.
 Other times, you’ll be out having fun with friends and you’ll think “What disorder?”
 Your anxiety can also reflect the ups-and-downs of your life stages.
 Whereas you might have waves of surging anxiety in high school, your college years might be infinitely better.
 Or vice versa.

 You Can Manage Your Anxiety Disorder

 Second thing: you can manage your anxiety effectively so that you aren’t bothered by it as often.
 Imagine your anxiety as a person living upstairs in your brain with a loud bullhorn.
 He (or she) is constantly shouting in your ear with a never-ending prattle of your most anxious thoughts and worries.
 Ignoring your anxiety doesn’t make it go away; the relentless thoughts just continue.